-P.S. - When I talked to other IT professionals like myself and the CEOs who have been hacked or compromised, almost all of them told me they thought their IT guy "had things covered."
-I'm also very connected with other IT firms across the country and can tell you most IT guys have never had to deal with the enormity and severity of attacks happening in the last few months.
-That's why it's VERY likely your IT guy does NOT have you "covered" and you need a preemptive, independent risk assessment like the one I'm offering in this letter.
+P.S. - In speaking to various CEOs, law firms, and business owners who have been hacked or compromised, almost all of them told me they thought their IT guy "had things covered."
+I'm also very connected with other IT firms across the country to "talk shop" and can tell you that most IT guys have never had to deal with the enormity and severity of attacks happening in the last few months.
+That's why it's VERY likely your IT guy does NOT have you "covered," and you need a preemptive, independent risk assessment like the one I'm offering in this letter.